Yorkshire Terrier

 Yorkshire Terrier: Grooming

-Regular trims are therefore indispensable to prevent his coat from getting tangled up, or getting in the way of his movements.
+Regular trims are essential to prevent the coat from becoming tangled or obstructing their movement.

-His eyes, ears, and teeth need to be checked and cleaned regularly, and his nails need to be clipped or filed if necessary.
+Additionally, their eyes, ears, and teeth should be checked and cleaned regularly, and their nails should be clipped or filed as needed.

 Yorkshire Terrier: Health